 A: Absolutely not when it comes to other professionals.
 I want your photographer to get you the best shots possible.
 After all these pictures are how your great-great-grandchildren will know you.
 Your vendors should all be working together to give you the best we have to offer. – With that said, many are choosing to have an unplugged ceremony where guests are asked to put their phones and camera away till after cocktail hour.
 If this is you… I can help!

 A: My services are all tailored to fit your needs and usually include:

 A meeting where we talk about what you want your ceremony to be like.
 What’s important, what’s not, things you want to include, things I should steer clear of… And of course your story which is were the original writing comes in.

 My turning what you say into a 1st draft and emailing it to you.
-You will have your first draft within 48 hours and this I do without obligation to you, because I want you to see how I work and what I can do before you make a final decision to hire me.
+You will have your first draft within 48 hours and this I do without obligation to you, because in my opinion the language used is important.
+It should be something you are connected to… and if I don’t do the writing before I ask for a commitment… how do you know what you are saying yes or no to?
+This is why I actually want you to see how we will work together and what a retelling of your story would sound like before you make a final decision to hire me.
 This partly because yes, I am that confident in what I do, and partly because I really want to make sure that you feel that I am right for you.
 As I said before, I feel that a little piece of me stays with every couple I marry, and it is important to me that you feel good about having that kind of relationship with me.

 The changes and fine tuning that make the draft into your ceremony.